eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/waitset.rst

 		return true;
 	}

-The above function will return true if the reader and writer have encountered matching publications and subscriptions before the timeout's duration expired, and false otherwise.
+The above function returns true if the reader and writer have encountered matching publications and subscriptions before the timeout's duration expired, and false otherwise.